ruby/www.ruby-lang.org/en/news/_posts/2013-12-17-maintenance-of-1-8-7-and-1-9-2.md

 ### Why resurrect 1.8.7?

-You may remember an annoucement approximately 6 months ago that [sunset 1.8.7](https://www.ruby-lang.org/en/news/2013/06/30/we-retire-1-8-7/).
+You may remember an announcement approximately 6 months ago that [sunset 1.8.7](https://www.ruby-lang.org/en/news/2013/06/30/we-retire-1-8-7/).

 While ruby-core will no longer resume maintenance of 1.8.7 or 1.9.2, Terence